clowdr-app/clowdr/services/actions/README.md

    - **Full Setup**: You will need the outputs from running the AWS CDK deployment. **Quick setup**: Set all the environment variables related to AWS to `XXXX`.
+1. Use the Hasura Console to add your Sendgrid API credentials to the system configuration.
+Open the `system.Configuration` table and insert the following rows:

+   - `key`: `SENDGRID_API_KEY`, `value`: your SendGrid API key, as a JSON string (i.e. wrapped in double quotes)
+   - `key`: `SENDGRID_SENDER`, `value`: the 'from' email address you wish to use for emails sent by Clowdr, as a JSON string
+   - `key`: `SENDGRID_REPLYTO`, `value`: the 'reply-to' email address you wish to use for emails sent by Clowdr, as a JSON string

 1. Run the `Actions service - GraphQL Codegen` task in VSCode to generate the GraphQL query code (Hasura must be running when you do this).

 Now return to the main README.